jpl1986/form-example/README.md

-A Helloworld website made with Django from the basic tutorial.
+A Helloworld website made with Django containing a basic form.